-Esther Dutcher reportedly told her husband, Albert Smith, that she had covenanted with Joseph while he was still alive.
-Esther Dutcher [Smith] may be the same Esther Smith who testified to the High Council about Gustavus Hills' teachings regarding illicit intercourse in 1842.
-Esther desired to be with Joseph Smith rather than Albert Smith in eternity.
-Albert Smith stood proxy for Esther to be sealed to Joseph in 1851.
-14
+Esther Dutcher reportedly told her husband, Albert Smith, that she had covenanted with Joseph in Nauvoo.
+Esther Dutcher [Smith] may be the same Esther Smith who testified to the High Council about Gustavus Hills' teachings regarding illicit intercourse in 1842, suggesting Esther covenanted with Joseph in 1842 rather than 1843.
+Before Esther died, she requested the ordinance be performed to formally seal her to Joseph Smith in eternity.
+Albert Smith stood proxy for Esther to be sealed to Joseph in 1851.15

 Elvira Annie Cowles [Holmes] would be sealed to Joseph Smith on June 1, 1843.
-Joseph Smith himself had performed the December 1, 1842, civil ceremony linking Elvira to Jonathan Harriman Holmes, widower of the martyred Marietta Carter [Holmes].
+Joseph Smith himself had performed the civil ceremony linking Elvira to Jonathan Harriman Holmes on December 1, 1842.
 Elvira and Jonathan would tell their children that Elvira had been Joseph's wife, and that Joseph had requested that Jonathan take care of Elvira in the event of Joseph's death.
-Elvira appears to be participating in polyandry based on the available marriage documents, but it appears Elvira intended to be sealed to Joseph before entering into the public marriage with Jonathan Holmes.
-There is no indication Elvira had sex with either Joseph or with Jonathan during Joseph's lifetime.
-However Elvira may have implied things to her daughters to encourage them to accept the New and Everlasting Covenant.
-15
+Elvira appears to be participating in polyandry based on the available marriage documents.
+However it is likely Elvira intended to be sealed to Joseph before entering into the public marriage with Jonathan Holmes.
+There is no evidence Elvira had sex either with Joseph or with Jonathan during Joseph's lifetime.
+However Elvira may have implied things to her daughters to encourage them to accept the New and Everlasting Covenant.16